Steam trap

 Three views of a c.1885 steam trap.
-The general appearance of this arrangement is as in Fig. 1 or Fig. 3, the center view, Fig. 2, shows the cardinal feature of this trap, that it contains a collector for silt, sand, or sediment which is not, as in most other traps of the time, carried out through the valve with the efflux of water.
+The general appearance of this arrangement is as in Fig. 1 or Fig. 3.
+The center view, Fig. 2, shows the cardinal feature of this trap, that it contains a collector for silt, sand, or sediment which is not, as in most other traps of the time, carried out through the valve with the efflux of water.

-A steam trap is a device used to discharge condensates and non-condensable gases with a negligible consumption or loss of live steam.
-Steam traps are nothing more than automatic valves.
-They open, close or modulate automatically.
+A steam trap is a device used to remove steam condensate and non-condensable gases from steam.
+Steam traps are valves that automatically open and close to "trap" the steam upstream of the device, while allowing condensate to flow through.
 The three important functions of steam traps are: